Maple syrup is one of Canada’s most iconic sweet treats, loved for its unique flavour and natural origin. However,...

 Cranberry or cranberry

-The cranberry (vaccinium macrocarpon) is the cranberry of the Canadian First Nations and the cranberry of English speakers.
-These small, hard, red berries with such a distinctive taste are related to blueberries.
+Cranberry (Vaccinium macrocarpon) is the cranberry of First Nations Canadian and the English-speaking cranberry.
+These small, hard red berries with a very particular taste are related to blueberries.
 They grow mainly in North America.
 In Canada, they are found mainly in Quebec and British Columbia.

-Cranberries grow in vines on the ground and are grown in bogs, marshes or swamps.
-The place where they grow must be able to be flooded to allow the harvesting of the berries.
+Cranberries grow as vines on the ground and are cultivated in bogs, marshes or swamps.
+The place where they grow must be able to flood to allow berry harvest.

-Flower pollination is carried out by pollinating insects, such as bees and bumblebees.
-To protect the vines from pests, growers often use insects in rotation.
+Pollination of flowers is carried out by pollinating insects, such as bees and bumblebees.
+To protect vines from pests, growers often use insects in rotation.

 Every year, the landscapes of the regions where it is grown change radically.
 The harvest begins only when the vines are perfectly dry.
 This condition must be met so that the berries separate more easily from the vine.
-The bogs where the cranberries grow are then filled with water.
+The peat bogs where the cranberries grow are then filled with water.
 The fruits float on the surface because they contain a small pocket of air.
-Hand machines or water mills are then activated to finish detaching the fruits from the plant.
-When harvesting is done manually, workers walk through the water-filled swamps and rake the plants.
-They use berry combs, much like those used for blueberries, to harvest cranberries.
+Hand machines or water mills are then operated to finish detaching the fruits from the plant.
+When the harvest is done manually, workers move on foot in the marshes filled with water and rake the plants.
+They use berry combs, a bit like those used for blueberries, to harvest cranberries.

-There is no need to replant after harvest, as the plant will continue to yield the following year.
+There is no need to replant after harvest, as the plant will continue to produce the following year.

 It is a staple of holiday tables in North America, in sauce or jelly.
-Nowadays, the cranberry is more and more consumed because of its very interesting nutritional contributions.
-It is traditionally used by First Nations tribes in their food, but also to dye fabric or as a disinfectant.
-These tribes crushed them and mixed them with game meat and fat, to preserve them and give the superfood “pemmican”.
+Nowadays, cranberries are increasingly consumed because of their very interesting nutritional contributions.
+They are traditionally used by First Nations tribes in their diet, but also to dye fabric or as a disinfectant.
+These tribes crushed them and mixed them with meat and game fat, to preserve them and give “pemmican”, a superfood.

 The benefits of cranberries

-Sometimes considered a superfood in its own right, the cranberry is a small fruit that is very rich in nutrients.
-It contains a small mine of vitamins - especially C and K - and antioxidants (polyphenols).
-It would also contain less sugar and fewer calories than other berries.
+Sometimes considered a superfood in its own right, cranberries are small fruits that are very rich in nutrients.
+They contain a small wealth of vitamins - notably C and K - and antioxidants (polyphenols).
+They also contain less sugar and fewer calories than other berries.

-According to the results of some research, these small berries would also have anti-inflammatory and anti-cancer properties.
-Further studies are underway to determine if the proanthocyanidins they contain could help reduce the risk of cancer.
+Some research suggests that these little berries also have anti-inflammatory and anti-cancer properties.
+Further studies are underway to determine whether the proanthocyanidins they contain could help reduce the risk of cancer.

-Despite many benefits, cranberries can also cause problems in certain people at risk.
-Those who are already prone to kidney stones should limit their intake of cranberries in any form.
+Despite many benefits, cranberries can also cause problems in some people at risk.
+Those who are already prone to kidney stones should limit their consumption of cranberries in all their forms.
 This fruit tends to promote their formation.

-It has also been shown that the consumption of cranberry juice can reduce the effectiveness of certain medications.
+It has also been shown that consumption cranberry juice could reduce the effectiveness of certain medications.
 It is therefore preferable to consult your doctor before consuming it regularly to avoid any contraindications.

-Compared to the American cranberry, the Canadian one is bigger and more beautiful.
-Transport and packaging are also more careful.
-For many consumers, berries ordered fresh in Canada are always pristine and blemish-free.
-In comparison, there are often a few crushed cranberries in packaging from the United States.
+Compared to American cranberries, Canadian cranberries are larger and more beautiful.
+Transportation and packaging are also more careful.
+For many consumers, berries ordered fresh in Canada are always impeccable and without defects.
+In comparison, there are often a few crushed cranberries in packages from the United States.

-The United States regularly imports canadian cranberries for their home market.
-The Canadian season indeed starts earlier and the fruits are available a few weeks before.
-This allows some US distributors to position themselves in the market before the national harvest.
+The United States regularly imports Canadian Cranberries for their domestic market.
+The Canadian season actually starts earlier and the fruit is available a few weeks before.
+This allows some American distributors to position themselves on the market before the domestic harvest.

-However, the Canadian market is younger than that of its neighbour.
-There is less and less reliance on the use of pesticides and chemicals to control pests.
-Growers prefer to make rotational pest predatory insect introductions so that nature takes care of the problem itself.
+The Canadian market is, however, younger than its neighbour.
+Pesticides and chemicals are being used less and less to combat pests.
+Producers prefer to introduce predatory insects to the pests in rotation so that nature can take care of the problem itself.
 The country also does not appreciate the massive use of chemical fertilizers.
-For maximum effectiveness, growers use a combination of chemical, biological and physical methods to protect their cranberry vines.
-Thanks to this rigor in production methods, Canada is the largest producer of organic cranberries in the world.
-More than thirty Canadian cranberries benefit from the certification.
+For maximum efficiency, producers use a combination of chemical, biological and physical methods to protect their cranberry vines.
+Thanks to this rigour in production methods, Canada is the largest producer of organic cranberries in the world.
+More than a thirty Canadian cranberries benefit from certification.

-Canada also invests heavily in research for better agri-environmental practices and more efficient production techniques.
-He makes real efforts to improve the sector.
-You should also know that between 2005 and 2012, Canada planted massively in order to better position itself on the market.
+Canada also invests a lot in research for better agro-environmental practices and more efficient production techniques.
+It is making real efforts to improve the sector.
+It should also be noted that between 2005 and 2012, Canada planted massively in order to be able to better position itself on the market.

 The Canadian region comes after Wisconsin and is followed by Massachusetts, both in the United States.

-The cultivation, processing and trade of canadian cranberry mainly benefit Quebec.
+The cultivation, processing and trade of Canadian Cranberry mainly benefit Quebec.
 The vast majority of fresh fruit is sent to the United States.
-Once processed, the United States remains the main customer, but Canada also ships to Europe or Africa.
+Once processed, the United States remains the main customer, but Canada also ships to Europe and Africa.

 THE cranberries offered on our site all come from Canada.
-In juice, dried or still chocolate coated, you will find something for all tastes and all occasions!
+In juice, dried or even chocolate coated, you will find something for all tastes and all occasions!

 icon